drawrowfly/amazon-keyword-scraper-ts/README.md

     // Number of keywords to collect: {int default: 50}
     limit: 50,

-    // Enable or Disable event emitter.
-If true then you can accept data through events: {boolean default: false}
-    event: false,

     // Save result to a CSV file: {boolean default: false}
     save: false,